 I'm really bad about remembering to write letters of recommendation, so if I've agreed to write a letter for you, feel free to bug me about it until it's done.

 I categorically will not write a letter of recommendation, nor act as a reference, for a student I've had in only a single class.
 In many cases, it would be worse than no letter at all; your transcript shows that you got an "A" in my class, and in many cases, all I could add is "I have no memory of the student", or, worse, "The student constantly bugged me about the exams and extra credit, and showed no interest in the subject matter of the class."

 If you've taken more than one class with me, ask me if I remember you before you ask for a letter, and if I don't, don't.
 I remember students for all kinds of reasons, but the reason that works the best for letters of recommendation is when you consistently ask questions, in or out of class, that indicate you are engaging with the subject matter.

-If you are an undergraduate who has done research with me, see the next section on graduate students.
+If you are or were an undergraduate who has done research with me, see the next section on graduate students.